Images: Jack Elliot Edwards

 curated by Motor Dance Journal

-Holy Prototype invokes these fantasy worlds in the form of a devotional object: a two-screen video dipt ych.
-Using video collaging techniques, the work presents female singers uprooted from Eurodance music videos and relocated within the form of the illuminated fairground sign.
-Played independenly of one another, the two screens present a perpetually evolving a Capella Eurodance chorus.
+Holy Prototype invokes these fantasy worlds in the form of a devotional object: a two-screen video diptych.
+Using video collaging techniques, the work presents female singers uprooted from Eurotrance music videos and isolated from their backing tracks, relocated within the form of the illuminated fairground sign.
+Played independenly of one another, the two screens present a perpetually evolving a-capella chorus, giving presence to the often anonymous women featured as voice samples in trance music.